michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Prizes and awards.
 - Scholarships and fellowships.
 - State and local income tax refunds ([1099-G](https://www.irs.gov/pub/irs-pdf/f1099g.pdf), **if** you did not file with me last year _and_ you have not provided the last year's returns _and_ you have itemized last year).

-### HSA.

-If you have HSA (Health Savings Account), please provide:

-- Is it a "self-only" plan (insurance only covers yourself) or a family plan? i.e. does the insurance cover only yourself or a family member as well?
-- [1099-SA](https://www.irs.gov/pub/irs-pdf/f1099sa.pdf) or the amount spent from HSA.
-Zero is also a meaningful number.
-- All the spending from the HSA was used for medical purposes and not reimbursed.
-- The amount you contributed yourself by depositing a check or making a bank transfer.
-The contribution via payroll is already excluded from taxable income in W-2.
-- [5498-SA](https://www.irs.gov/pub/irs-pdf/f5498sa.pdf) if you have it (optional).
-- [CA and NJ] They tax HSA investment earnings.
-Your HSA provider does NOT issue a 1099 for these amounts, so you must provide them from your year-end HSA statement.
-Please upload a separate file named "HSA_earnings_state_taxable" containing the following information:
-  - Total interest earned in year:
-  - Total dividends received (including reinvested):
-  - Total realized capital gains or losses (from selling investments, use negative number for losses):

 ### Financial Assets.